sandreza/MultiDimensionalClustering/README.md

 # MultiDimensionalClustering
-Companion Repository for the paper "Clustering of multi-dimensional dynamical systems"
+Companion Repository for the paper "Clustering of multi-dimensional dynamical systems".
+Requires Julia 1.8+

 # Steps
 1. Download the repository